HKUSTDial/ncNet/README.md

 The project is available under the [MIT License](https://github.com/Thanksyy/Vega-Zero/blob/main/README.md).

 # Contact
-If you have any questions, feel free contact Yuyu Luo (luoyy18 [AT] mails.tsinghua.edu.cn).
+If you have any questions, feel free to contact Yuyu Luo (yuyuluo [AT] hkust-gz.edu.cn).